Disneyland On A Budget: 9 Tips To Save You Money

 If you’re in the area and are headed to the Disneyland Resort with your friends and/or family, try carpooling to save money on the cost of parking.

-If you plan on staying at a nearby hotel and your main focus is on Disneyland: don’t rent a car!
-The Anaheim Resort Transit bus system is affordable and will take you from your hotel to the Disneyland Resort.
+If you plan on staying at a nearby hotel and your main focus is on Disneyland, don't rent a car!
+The Anaheim Resort Transit bus (ART shuttle) system is affordable and will take you from your hotel to the Disneyland Resort.
 You can find reduced ticket rates for their bus passes through our travel partner along with your Disneyland tickets!
-The buses come every 20 minutes and they’re a great way to save your feet AND save money on renting a car.
+The buses come every 20 minutes, and they're a great way to save your feet AND save money on renting a car.

 5. Grab the Disneyland Freebies!Four celebration buttons

-Believe it or not, there’s plenty of free items to be found at Disneyland if you know where to look!
+Believe it or not, there are plenty of free items to be found at Disneyland if you know where to look!
 Here are our top favorite Disneyland freebies:

 • Artwork

 • The Disneyland Animation Academy is the perfect place to learn how to draw your favorite Disney characters.
-Afterwords take your artwork home to proudly display.
-The teacher will often also give out their artwork to someone in the class afterwards.
+Afterward, take your artwork home to proudly display.
+The teacher will often also give out their artwork to someone in the class!

 • Buttons